 - 50% shouldn’t care.

-My guess is that when a people pleaser moves on … everyone is cheering.
+I guess that when a people pleaser moves on … everyone is cheering.